Dunwoody Area Support for Christian Homeschoolers

 - H- Homeschooling Under GA Law

 DASCH (Dunwoody Area Support for Christian Homeschoolers) is a family-integrated fellowship and support group organized to strengthen and encourage Christian home educators in the Dunwoody, Georgia, area.
-There are also families in our group who homeschool in other Atlanta areas such as Roswell, Peachtree Corners, Sandy Springs, Alpharetta, Brookhaven and Buckhead.
-This is a Christian group with a statement of faith.
-Christian home educators of all denominations who have children in 1st through 12th grade and have signed a Declaration of Intent to homeschool in Georgia are welcome.
+We are a Christian group whose members agree with a common statement of faith upon applying and annually through our renewal process.
+Christian home educators of all denominations who have children in 1st through 12th grade and have signed a Declaration of Intent to homeschool in Georgia are welcome to apply.

 Statement of Faith